Welcome.

 A network state is a highly aligned online community with a capacity for collective action that crowdfunds territory around the world and eventually gains diplomatic recognition from pre-existing states. - Balaji Srinivasan, who is very, very into network states and bitcoin

 One of the concepts here is, we start actually funding, not simply company founders, but community founders.
 A community founder is somebody who is essentially the manager of a piece of real estate, who governs who can come in, who educates disputes, who does the culture formation, and so on, and so forth.
-And all those community founders fold into the CEO of the network state. - Balaji Srinivasan, in a a Q+A where he also said Network State subscribers with high community karma could use their points to get get cloned.
+And all those community founders fold into the CEO of the network state. - Balaji Srinivasan, in a a Q+A where he also said Network State subscribers with high community karma could use their points to get cloned.

-And like, OF COURSE, JD Vance loves this!
-Do you know how easy it would be track abortions on the blockchain?!
-And of course American Christian Nationalists are aligning themselves with the Network State Technologists!
-The network state actively harms women while turning Christianity into a publicly traded currency!
+And of course, American Christian Nationalists are aligning themselves with the Network State Reactionaries!
+They want to create a Far-Right Christian Network State.
+The infrastructure of the network state actively harms women while also allowing them to turn Christianity into a memecoin!
 Which is a little like turning wine into piss.
-But also, that’s all they’ve ever wanted.
+And also, that’s all they’ve ever wanted.

 Please read all the Mad Meg lines in Tom Hardy's Mad Max voice, but if he were playing me.